janbols/blogger/2018-05-01 about doing lego style validation.md

 So far so good.

-We can create a method checking for blank strings like below:
+We can now create a generic method checking for blank strings like below:
 ```java
 static Validation<List<String>, String> required(Field target, String value) {
     return isBlank(value) ?